Suboxone, Vivitrol and Methadone: What’s the Difference?

 Vivitrol®: How Does It Work?

 Vivitrol is a monthly injectable form of the drug naltrexone.
 It is the latest drug to be approved for OTPs and is what’s called an opioid antagonist, which means it blocks the activation of opioid receptors.
 Instead of controlling withdrawal and cravings, it treats opioid use disorder by preventing any opioid drug from producing rewarding effects.
-It’s long-acting use formula decreases the potential for diversion and abuse and provides a viable alternative to those who have limited or sporadic access to healthcare or who have problems taking medications.
+Its long-acting use formula decreases the potential for diversion and abuse and provides a viable alternative to those who have limited or sporadic access to healthcare or who have problems taking medications.
 The FDA-recommended dose of Vivitrol is 380 mg delivered intramuscularly every four weeks or once a month.

-Let Recovery Unplugged Help You Discover the Difference between Methadone, Suboxone and Vivitrol
+Let Recovery Unplugged Help You Discover the Difference between Methadone, Suboxone, and Vivitrol

 Recovery Unplugged is a licensed and established provider of medication-assisted treatment.
-Our clinical staff is ready to help you identify the difference between methadone, Suboxone and Vivitrol and whether or MAT is right for you or your loved one.
+Our clinical staff is ready to help you identify the difference between methadone, Suboxone, and Vivitrol and whether MAT is right for you or your loved one.
 Contact us today to learn more about this potentially lifesaving treatment resource.